ilanschnell/bitarray/README.md

 intermediate bitarray object gets created.

-`parity(a, /)` -> bool

-Return the parity of bitarray `a`.
-This is equivalent to `bool(a.count() % 2)` (but more efficient).

 `ba2hex(bitarray, /)` -> hexstr

-Return a string containing with hexadecimal representation of the bitarray (which has to be multiple of 4 in length).
+Return a string containing the hexadecimal representation of the bitarray (which has to be multiple of 4 in length).

 `hex2ba(hexstr, /, endian=None)` -> bitarray

-Bitarray of hexadecimal representation. hexstr may contain any number of hex digits (upper or lower case).
+Bitarray of hexadecimal representation.  hexstr may contain any number (including odd numbers) of hex digits (upper or lower case).

+`ba2base(n, bitarray, /)` -> str

+Return a string containing the base `n` ascii representation of the bitarray.
+Allowed values for `n` are 2, 4, 8, 16, 32 and 64.
+The bitarray has to be multiple of length 1, 2, 3, 4, 5 or 6 respectively.

+`base2ba(n, asciistr, /, endian=None)` -> bitarray

+Bitarray of the base `n` ascii representation.
+Allowed values for `n` are 2, 4, 8, 16 and 32.

 `ba2int(bitarray, /, signed=False)` -> int